Effect of metallicity on the gravitational-wave signal from the cosmological population of compact binary coalescences

 \section{Introduction}

-The coalescence of two neutron stars (BNS), two black holes (BBH) or a neutron star and a black hole (NSBH), are the most promising sources of gravitational waves (GWs) for terrestrial detectors, due to the huge amount of energy emitted in the last phase of their inspiral trajectory, the merger and the ringdown.
-The coalescence occurs after two massive stars in a binary system have burned all their nuclear fuel, have evolved into red giants, and the cores have collapsed, possibly after supernova explosions, forming a bound system of two compact objects (neutron stars or black holes) inspiralling each other due to the emission of GWs.
-The number of massive systems that remain bounded after two supernova explosions (or prompt core-collapse) is uncertain, as well as the time to coalescence (the delay), or intrinsic parameters such as masses, spins, eccentricity, which depend on complicated evolution scenario involving common envelope and mass transfer.
-The distance probed with actual interferometers is about 30 Mpc for BNSs, but the next generation of detectors such as Ad LIGO/Virgo \footnote{http://www.ligo.caltech.edu/docs/M/M060056-10.pdf, https://wwwcascina.virgo.infn.it/advirgo/docs.html}, should be taking data with a sensitivity approximately 10 times greater, pushing the horizon up to about 450 Mpc.
+The coalescence of two neutron stars (NSNS), two black holes (BHBH), or a neutron star and a black hole (BHNS) are the most promising sources of gravitational waves (GWs) for terrestrial detectors, because of the huge amount of energy emitted in the last phase of their inspiralling trajectory, the merger, and the ringdown.
+The coalescence occurs after two massive stars in a binary system have burned all their nuclear fuel, have evolved into red giants, and the cores have collapsed, possibly after supernova explosions, forming a bound system of two compact objects (neutron stars or black holes) that inspiral on each other as a result of the emission of GWs.
+The number of massive systems that remain bounded after two supernova explosions (or prompt core-collapse) is uncertain, as is the time to coalescence (the delay), or intrinsic parameters such as masses, spins, and eccentricity, which depend on a complicated evolution scenario involving a common-envelope and mass-transfer \citep{2002ApJ...572..407B,2008ApJS..174..223B}.
+The distance probed with actual interferometers is about 30-40 Mpc for NSNSs \citep{2010arXiv1003.2481T,2012arXiv1203.2674T}, but the next generation of detectors such as Ad~LIGO/Virgo \footnote{http://www.ligo.caltech.edu/docs/M/M060056-10.pdf, https://wwwcascina.virgo.infn.it/advirgo/docs.html} should be taking data with a sensitivity approximately ten times greater, pushing the horizon up to about 450 Mpc \citep{2010CQGra..27q3001A}.